Habatakurikei/llmmaster/README.md

 PIKAPIKAPIKA_API_KEY=your_pikapikapika_key
 ```

 Read the file in python script as string, then load to a `LLMMaster` instance.
-Explain in use case.
+Explain in use cases.

 This is useful for third-party application usage.